-Any stockholder or other interested party who desires to communicate with the Board or the independent directors regarding the Company can do so by writing to such person(s) at the following address:
+Any stockholder or other interested party who desires to communicate with the Board, the lead independent director or the independent directors regarding the Company can do so by writing to such person(s) at the following address:

-Board/Independent Directors/ Directors c/o Group Vice President Legal Affairs Autoliv, Inc., Box 70381 SE-107 24 Stockholm, Sweden Phone: +46 8 587 20600 Fax: +46 8 587 20633
+Board/Independent Directors/Directors c/o Group Vice President Legal Affairs Autoliv, Inc., Box 70381 SE-107 24 Stockholm, Sweden Phone: +46 8 587 20600

+Phone: +46 8 587 20600 Fax: +46 8 587 20633

 Communications with the Board or the independent directors may be sent anonymously and are not screened.
-Such communications will be distributed to the specific director(s) requested by the stockholder or interested party to the Board or to sessions of independent directors as a group, after it has been determined that the content represents a message to the intended recipient(s).
+Such communications will be distributed to the specific director(s) requested by the stockholder or interested party, to the Board or to sessions of independent directors as a group, after it has been determined that the content represents a message to the intended recipient(s).